 Another stressor is housing insecurity or homelessness.
-The Boston, Massachusetts IM CoIIN team has developed a program focused on providing housing for homeless pregnant women.
+The Boston, Massachusetts IM CoIIN team developed a program focused on providing housing for homeless pregnant women.

 The program, Healthy Start in Housing (HSiH), is a partnership between the Boston Public Health Commission and the Boston Housing Authority in collaboration with the Boston University School of Public Health.
 Together they are addressing a huge housing need by prioritizing women with high-risk pregnancies for public housing and providing up to three years of case management.

 “If you are in public health, I strongly advise you to work with the housing authority in your area.
-They may be an unknown treasure,” says Boston Public Health Commission Child, Adolescent and Family Health Bureau Director Deborah Allen, ScD.
+They may be an unknown treasure,” said Boston Public Health Commission Child, Adolescent and Family Health Bureau Director Deborah Allen, ScD.

-There is an over five year waiting list for public housing in Boston.
+There is an over five-year waiting list for public housing in Boston.
 HSiH offers an opportunity to help families who are homeless or at high risk for homelessness and are at high risk for adverse pregnancy outcomes to go through the Boston Housing Authority application process and eligibility determination within just a few months.

 “Once eligible, our clients have people to help them through the bureaucracy,” says Allen.
 “They are asked to sign a three-year contract for the case management program to help sustain tenancy.”

-“The work is extremely rewarding,” says Boston Housing Authority Director of Occupancy Gloria Meneses.
+“The work is extremely rewarding,” said Boston Housing Authority Director of Occupancy Gloria Meneses.
 “The impact goes beyond the family to the community and gives children and families the opportunity for a better quality of life.”